Home » Anti-Infectives » Ceftriaxone For Injection 1g

 • Uncommon: Low red blood cells (anaemia), clotting issues (coagulopathy), low neutrophils (granulocytopenia)

-• Not known: Severe anaemia (haemolytic), severe white cell loss (agranulocytosis)
+• Not known: severe anemia (haemolytic), severe white cell loss (agranulocytosis)

 Immune System Reactions